EndPointCorp/end-point-blog/2020/11/09/rapid-tdd-in-julia.html.md

 ![Automation](/blog/2020/11/09/rapid-tdd-in-julia/automation.jpg)

+[//]: # ( Kamil wrote: image I've obtained from www.freepik.com where I have a paid account.
+The license type says: Premium license (Unlimited use without attribution). https://www.freepik.com/free-vector/isometric-automated-production-line-concept-with-industrial-conveyor-belt-robotic-mechanical-arms-isolated_10055534.htm )

-The Julia programming language has been rising in ranks among the science-oriented programming languages lately.
+The Julia programming language has been rising in the ranks among the science-oriented programming languages lately.
 It has proven to be revolutionary in many ways.
 I’ve been watching its development for years now.
 It’s one of the most innovative of all the modern programming languages.

 Julia’s design seems to be driven by two goals: to appeal to the scientific community and to achieve the best performance possible.
-This is an attempt to solve the “[two languages problem](https://thebottomline.as.ucsb.edu/2018/10/julia-a-solution-to-the-two-language-programming-problem)” where data analysis and model building is performed using a slower interpreted language (like R or Python) while making its production-ready calls for rewrites in a language like C or C++.
+This is an attempt to solve the “[two languages problem](https://thebottomline.as.ucsb.edu/2018/10/julia-a-solution-to-the-two-language-programming-problem)” where data analysis and model building is performed using a slower interpreted language (like R or Python) while performance-critical parts are written in a faster language like C or C++.

 The type-system is what allows Julia to meet its goals.
 The mix of strong and dynamic typing enables Python-like productivity with C++ or Rust-like performance.
 Julia is not an interpreted language.
 It compiles its code to native binary just like C, C++, Go, or Rust.
 The compilation and execution, though, are what sets it 1000 feet apart from all those other languages.